-Red wine hot chocolate is a thing and it’s (surprisingly) delicious
+Red-wine hot chocolate is a thing, and it’s (surprisingly) delicious

 And so one cold Sunday I set about making this strange Frankendrink.

-I followed Torres’s advice, using two especially dark chocolate bars for the hot chocolate.
+I followed Torres’ advice, using two especially dark-chocolate bars for the hot chocolate.

 The mulled wine was a simmered mix of what was on hand: orange slices and sugar, water and an entire bottle of cheap red wine (I used a $9 malbec, minus a glass for drinking just in case this whole chocolate thing didn’t work).
 Allspice, cloves, star anise and cinnamon rounded it out.